D-Bhatta/Coding/cassidy/may_3_2021_closest_to_0/May_3_int_closest_to_0.md

-# Integer closes to 0
+# Integer closest to 0

 ## Problem definition